tdewin/best-practices-guide/job_configuration/deduplication_and_compression.md

 -   **None** – this option disables compression for the job.
 The proxy reads blocks and sends them uncompressed to the repository where they are written to disk as is.
 -   **Dedupe-friendly** – this option uses the very simple RLE compression algorithm that needs very little CPU.
 It creates somewhat predictable data patterns, which is useful if users want to leverage 3rd party WAN accelerators with Veeam and/or a deduplication appliance (without the ‘decompress before storing’ setting).
 This allows the network stream to be moderately compressed while still being effectively cached.
 -   **Optimal** – this is the default compression used on Veeam jobs that leverages LZ4 compression.
 It provides typical compression ratios around 2:1 with fairly light CPU overhead.
 This light CPU overhead allows for excellent throughput with rates up to 150 MB/s per core and even faster decompression rates.
 This is a most commonly used practice that allows achieving excellent balance between performance and compression savings.
--   **High** – this option uses lz3 compression tuned for low to moderate CPU overhead.
+-   **High** – this option uses `zlib` compression tuned for low to moderate CPU overhead.
 This setting provides for around 10% higher compression ratios compared to optimal, but uses over 50% more CPU horsepower with rates up to 100 MB/core.
 If proxies are not otherwise CPU bound, this extra savings may still be very much worth it, especially for larger repositories or if the bandwidth available is less than the 100 MB/s limit (i.e., 1 Gb links or less).
--   **Extreme** – this option uses lz3 compression tuned for high CPU overhead.
+-   **Extreme** – this option uses `zlib` compression tuned for high CPU overhead.
 This setting uses even more CPU and lowered through even further- to around 50 MB/core, with typically only around 3-5% additional savings.
 It is quite rarely used, however, in cases where bandwidth between the proxy and repository is limited, for example, when you backup directly through WAN links and are not able to backup on first side and use backup copy jobs for this.

 Best practices is to use **Dedupe-friendly** for deduplication storage, and **Optimal** for all other storage types.